 Is kombucha probiotic?
 Is it an antioxidant?
 Why is kombucha good for you?
 IS kombucha even good for you??
 What does the science actually say?

 Kombucha has a long history of being promoted as a health drink.
-Almost every blog or article I read about kombucha has a list of medical complaints or illnesses that it is supposed to heal or at least help with.
+Almost every blog or article I see online talks about amazing kombucha benefits or has a list of medical complaints and illnesses that kombucha is supposed to heal, or at least improve.

 All the early kombucha books from the 1990s are full of hints and tips about using kombucha to heal wounds, beat arthritis, or combat hair-loss.
 Even AIDS was claimed to respond to this amazing “miracle mushroom”.

 On closer reading I found that the authors of those books also tended to speculate about cosmic rays and crop circles, making me a touch skeptical about their medical opinions, no matter how expert they were in the art of brewing kombucha.
 So I looked online to see what the current state of opinion was about kombucha’s healing powers.

 I came across many Internet sites and blogs making big promises about kombucha’s health benefits.
 I saw claims that it can cure everything from skin complaints to cancer to diabetes.
 So many people reported feeling better after drinking kombucha, or that they had seen a reversal of some troubling symptoms that I was encouraged.

 But on the other hand, many of the claims appeared to have just been copied and pasted from one site to another in a giant game of telephone, and none of them could be independently verified.
 The kombucha sites that claimed “scientific research” didn’t actually link to the research itself — it all appeared to be done by nameless Soviet scientists, or the mysterious generic “researchers” of the phrase “researchers have found…”

 It all appeared to be a giant echo chamber of the same information bounced back and forth between sites, with no clue as to where it originally came from or how reliable it ultimately was.